Arena Q3: Loss But Progress On Pipeline

 - Phase 2 study enrolled; intend to evaluate in combination with UC study

-MannKind (NASDAQ:MNKD) has an additional pipeline candidate in APD371 that could deliver topline data in Q1 of 2017.
+Arena has an additional pipeline candidate in APD371 that could deliver topline data in Q1 of 2017.
 Essentially, Arena possesses a mature pipeline that appears to be promising on many levels.
 What is attractive about this from an investment standpoint is that any one of these candidates could deliver and there is no need to rely on simply one.

 From a financial perspective the Q3 numbers had a bit of ugly in them.
 The company is settling a class action lawsuit for $12 million, reported a loss of $32.4 million and reported modest revenues from the Belviq franchise.
 The lawsuit settlement hit the numbers hard, and despite putting the past behind them, the matter did hit the metric on the chin.
 Something that is not ugly is the ugly is that the company has $287 million in cash.
 That level of cash provides the company with the ability to advance its pipeline while it seeks out the best possible deals.
 I will state the obvious.
 Arena negotiating a partnership with $287 million in the bank can deliver much better results than Arena negotiating with $50 million in the bank.
 Simply stated, Arena does not need to negotiate out of desperation.